01 of 11

 04 of 11

 First brought to the attention of the world in the 1960s by Hollywood stars Elizabeth Taylor and Richard Burton, Puerto Vallarta maintains a strong appeal among vacationers.
 The city's choice location on the picturesque Bahia de Banderas as well as its cobblestone streets, white-walled houses, wrought-iron balconies and red-tiled roofs give the city its signature look.
-This is one of Mexico's top dining destinations, with a reputation for great restaurants, from high-end gourmet restaurants to low-cost eateries.Continue to 5 of 11 below.
+There are a great many things to do in Puerto Vallarta, from zip-lining through the jungle to visiting a beautiful botanical garden, taking a stroll along the Malecón (beachfront promenade) and enjoying the spectacular sunsets.
+This is a perfect destination for a romantic getaway, and one of Mexico's top dining destinations, with a reputation for great restaurants.Continue to 5 of 11 below.

 05 of 11